 There are a few things you need to check before you arrive at the Jose Martí International Airport in Havana, Cuba.
 Read carefully, this is important!

-You can get a Cuban Tourist Card on arrival at the airport in Havana for around 25 USD, but most airlines won’t let you board your flight without it.
+You can get a Cuba Tourist Card (a.k.a.
+Cuba Visa) on arrival at the airport in Havana for around 25 USD, but most airlines won’t let you board your flight without it.
 It means that you should already have it in-hand at your home airport.

-This rule doesn’t only apply to U.S. travelers.
-The Tourist Card is a requirement of the Cuba government, so tourists from almost every country need one to touch down on Cuban soil.
+This rule doesn’t only apply to Americans traveling to Cuba.
+The Tourist Card is a requirement of the Cuban government, so tourists from almost every country need one to touch down on Cuban soil.

-Luckily, getting the Cuban Tourist Card ahead of time is easy.
+Luckily, getting the Cuban Tourist Card or Cuba Visa ahead of time is easy.
 Most people get theirs in one of two ways:

 From the airline.
 The visa is typically bundled in with the ticket price, and you can pick up your Cuba visa at the airport.
 But some airlines sell the Cuba visa separately at around 50 USD plus a 25-35 USD processing fee.